Samsung/tizen-docs/docs/iot/getting-started/tizen-image-download-flash.md

         > **Note**
         >
+        > - Currently, the USB SD card reader is only supported, but the internal PC SD card slot is not supported yet.
-        > If the Select Drive does not show anything, detach and insert the SD card again into the computer.
+        > - If the Select Drive does not show anything, detach and insert the SD card again into the computer.

 3. Burn Tizen on your SD Card: